KateMorley/grid/README.md

 ### [Carbon Intensity API](https://carbonintensity.org.uk/)

-This API, developed by National Grid ESO and the University Of Oxford Department Of Computer Science, estimates the carbon intensity of electricity generation in grams of carbon dioxide per kilowatt-hour.
+This API, developed by the National Energy System Operator and the University Of Oxford Department Of Computer Science, estimates the carbon intensity of electricity generation in grams of carbon dioxide per kilowatt-hour.

 Data is available in JSON format at 30-minute granularity.
 Estimates may be retrospectively updated.